akornatskyy/wheezy.template/doc/index.rst

 ------------

 :ref:`wheezy.template` is a `python`_ package written in pure Python code.
 It is a lightweight template library.
-The design goals achived:
+The design goals achieved with its development:

 * **Compact, Expressive, Clean:** Minimizes the number of keystrokes required to build a template.
 Enables fast and well read coding.
 You do not need to